Does Braided Fishing Line Go Bad With Age?

 However, one question that many anglers have is whether braided fishing line goes bad with age.

-The answer to this question depends on a few factors.
-Firstly, braided fishing line is made from synthetic materials such as Kevlar, Spectra and Dyneema.
-These materials are designed to last for many years, so the line itself does not technically expire or go bad with age.
+The response to this inquiry hinges on a few elements.
+Initially, braided fishing line is composed of man-made substances like Kevlar, Spectra, and Dyneema.
+These materials are engineered to have a long lifespan, so the line itself does not have an expiration date or deteriorate with time.

 However, braided fishing line can be affected by other factors that can cause it to weaken or break over time.
 Sun exposure can cause the line to become brittle and weak, meaning it will be more prone to snapping when under tension.
 Additionally, constantly casting and retrieving the line can cause it to fray and weaken over time.